| Dear Dr. Nechvatal, Thank you for the stimulating and challenging

 eating, sleeping, admiring NewZoid, promoting it, surfing the Web and working on

+my new projects.
 Thank you for putting your art and philosophy on